Jolly-Pirate/pricefeed/README.md

 A price feed application written in NodeJS for witnesses on the Steem network.

 ## Features
-- Application esilience with NodeJS restart on crash/exit.
+- Application resilience with NodeJS restart on crash/exit.
 - Automatic RPC switching.
 - Averaged price from up to 5 major cryptocurrency exchanges.